Ryo-N7/Ryo-N7.github.io/_posts/2019-03-07-tokyoR-76-roundup.md

 usually get mentioned at Tokyo.R, as he reported about the success of an intra-company R workshop he hosted.
 At `@saltcooky's` company the majority of his co-workers are *Pythonistas* with only three other co-workers and him being R users.
-Hoping to change this dynamic especially as their company does a lot of data analytics `@saltcooky` set out to create some workshops.
+Hoping to change this dynamic, especially as their company does a lot of data analytics, `@saltcooky` set out to create some workshops.
 What he came up with were three separate sessions heavily inspired by the Tokyo.R method that I talked about in “Beginner Tutorial” section.

--   The first session was basically around an hour on R basics and talking about what exactly you can do with R, where he got the Pythonistas to slowly get interested in using R for various analytical tasks.
+-   The first session was basically around an hour on R basics and talking about what exactly you can do with R, where he got the *Pythonistas* to slowly get interested in using R for various analytical tasks.
 -   Second, was a tidyverse data handling/processing session with some hands-on exercises with help from `@y_mattu`.